MAHAJAN123-sujal/ERC20-Token-mint-burn/README.md

 - **Mint Tokens**:
     - Ensure you are connected as the contract owner in MetaMask.
-    - Call the `mint` function with the recipient address and amount of tokens to mint.
+    - Call the `mintToken` function with the recipient address and amount of tokens to mint.

 - **Burn Tokens**:
-    - Call the `burn` function with the amount of tokens to burn from the caller's balance.
+    - Call the `burnToken` function with the amount of tokens to burn from the caller's balance.

+- **Transfer Tokens**:
+    - Call the `transferTokens` function with the recipient address and amount of tokens to transfer.

 ## License